na-na-hi/renget/archive/6wfys.md

 Quick Loot RE *or* QuickLoot EE - pop-up, scrollable loot menu like fallout 4's.
 I actually don't use this, as I believe it ruins the flow of gameplay.
 SkyHUD - thick and powerful HUD replacement.
 Most SkyUI skins will include a SkyHUD skin.
 Oblivion Interaction Icons - Replaces the activate text ("Search", "Ride", "Molest", etc) with icons.
-Make sure to run the synthesis patcher.
 (Many icons are only for mod-added features like Use or Take or DAK, so check those out too.)
 Simple Activate SKSE - customize the activate prompt.
 Somewhat redundant with SkyHUD or BTPS but not entirely.
+*and/or* Immersive Activate SKSE - Fork of the above mod with more customization.
+More similar to the old iActivate.
 Read or Take SKSE - hold shift to pick up books.
 Zero jank, compared to old papyrus implementations.
 Use or Take SKSE - hold shift to interact with food, dropped torches, potions, poisons, etc. Also jank-free. *both of these can be set to gamepad keys.*
 Better Third Person Selection - lets you grab shit off the ground while staring at your character's ass, no pixel hunting required. *note: overrides all activate prompt settings from other mods.
 Check MCM carefully!*